When assessing your application for an approved arrangement (AA), the Department of Agriculture and Water Resources takes into account:

 - AS/NZS 2243.3:2002 (Safety in Laboratories).

-departmental approved third party assessor must be engaged to undertake an assessment against the relevant standards.
+departmental approved third party assessor must be engaged to undertake an assessment against the relevant standards for certain containment sites.

 the department for more information regarding the application process.